-Tenable Nessus Network Monitor Restart Attempts The number of times the Tenable Nessus Network Monitor proxy attempts to restart the Tenable Nessus Network Monitor engine in the event the engine stops running.
+Name Description Enable ERSPAN Type 2 If your network uses the ERSPAN Type 2 tunneling protocol, you must enable this option for NNM to properly decode and analyze the traffic.
+Traffic Analysis If you upgrade from a previous version of Tenable Nessus Network Monitor to version 6.4.0, Tenable recommends you remove all previous results and allow Tenable Nessus Network Monitor to rebuild its database.
+Tenable Nessus Net work Monitor Proxy Tenable Nessus Network Monitor Restart Attempts The number of times the Tenable Nessus Network Monitor proxy attempts to restart the Tenable Nessus Network Monitor engine in the event the engine stops running.
 By default, this option is set to 10, but can be set to any value between 1 and 15.
 Once the restart attempt limit is reached, the proxy stops trying for 30 minutes.
 Tenable Nessus Network Monitor Restart Interval The amount of time, in minutes, between Tenable Nessus Network Monitor restart attempts.
 By default, this option is set to 10, but can be set to any value between 1 and 3600.

-Tenable Nessus Network Monitor Web Server

-When selected, enables SSL protection for connections to the web server.
+Tenable Nessus Net work Monitor Web Server Enable SSL for Web Server When selected, enables SSL protection for connections to the web server.
 By default, this check box is selected.
 Tenable does not recommend clearing the check box, as it allows the sending of unencrypted traffic between a browser and Tenable Nessus Network Monitor.
 You may install custom SSL certificates in the /opt/nnm/var/nnm/ssl directory.
 Restart Tenable Nessus Network Monitor after making changes to this setting.
 Note: Changing this option while Tenable Nessus Network Monitor is running makes communication between the client and server either encrypted or unencrypted.
 If you select or clear the Enable SSL for Web Server check box, the Web Server automatically ends your current Tenable Nessus Network Monitor session.